flow-ryan/linkinhart/README.md

 * Connect Arduino to MPU and glove copper tapes (cmp. schematic)

 Software:
-* Upload "" file to arduino
+* Upload file "linkinhart.ino" to arduino
 * Set up Hairless MIDI according to http://projectgus.github.io/hairless-midiserial/
 * Start Ableton 9 (alternative DAW)
 * Audio Media Setup

-# Schematic
+## Schematic

 The following schematic shows the base wiring of the arduino uno, the MPU and the respective resistors.